 Learning More about Dry Shaving

 At first, you probably winced at the idea of dry shaving.
 It just sounds painful.
 This process of shaving with no water and no shaving cream or foam is a much better idea for many guys than it sounds, however.
-You just have to better understand it for it to make sense to you.
+You just have to understand it better for it to make sense to you.

 So what makes it a good idea?
 Here are some advantages of dry shaving: